Ravi-pirimid/ravipirimid.github.io/contacts.md

 permalink: /contact/
 ---

-This is the base Contact page
+This is the base Contact page for testing